All our subject curricula at Harris Academy Riverside are planned with 4 principles in mind;

 Secondly; that subject curricula comply with national expectations including the National Curriculum in years 7, 8 and 9, the local SACRE guidelines in Religious Education, the guidance of The PSHE Association and relevant specifications for subjects as published by national examining boards.

 Thirdly; that subject curricula prepare students for the next stage of their educational or lifelong career by ensuring that relevant content and skills are covered to prepare students for examinations where relevant and for further education and careers, as well as equipping students with life empowering skills and knowledge.

-Finally, that subject curricula support and are supported by scholarship attributes such as reading, the practice of recall, appropriate writing skills.
+Finally, that subject curricula support and are supported by scholarship attributes such as reading, the practice of recall and appropriate writing skills.